dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 The WPF ones are a bit more weird.
 These two overloads refer to types defined in `WindowsBase`, which is part of WPF.
 Oddly, there _is_ a `WindowsBase` assembly available even though we've told the build system we don't want to acquire the transitive dependency to the desktop framework.
 But it turns out that when you target a Windows-specific TFM but you _don't_ specify `UseWPF`, the build system supplies a completely different `WindowsBase` that has a much smaller API surface area than the real WPF one!
 This doesn't include `Dispatcher` or `DispatcherObject`, so we get the rather confusing error shown above: the compiler has found the `WindowsBase` component, but it doesn't contain the types that `System.Reactive` expects it to.

-There's no known way around this.
+We are unaware of any good way around this.
+You can invoke the extension methods directly with static method syntax but this is a very unsatisfactory solution.

 ### Community input